 - Data analysis strategies as they apply to faster insights and business outcomes

 - Techniques to distill key insights into data visualization tools

 - How and why diverse data can enrich analytics

 Who Should Attend?

-Colin Marden is a Solutions Architect in the financial services industry supporting AWS Enterprise Greenfield customers in their journey to modernize, transform, and migrate on-premises workloads to the AWS Cloud.
-Colin is a champion and specialist for Amazon QuickSight and AWS Data Exchange, regularly speaking at AWS and partner events on subjects like data engineering and visualization.
+Colin Marden is a Solutions Architect in the Financial Services industry supporting AWS customers in their journey to modernize, transform, and migrate on-premises workloads to the AWS Cloud.
+Colin is a champion and specialist for Amazon QuickSight and AWS Data Exchange.
+He regularly works with AWS customers to create data engineering architectures and speaks at AWS and partner events on these subjects of interest.

 Register for the webinar